Our step-by-step guide to prepare a laptop with the minimum prerequisites for our open source software.

 This step assumes that the previous step, Installing Elasticsearch 7.x, is already completed.

-Open a terminal then install Kibana with the command sudo apt-get update && sudo apt-get install kibana
+Open a terminal then install Kibana with the command sudo apt-get update && sudo apt-get install kibana.

 Kibana is now installed.